wpmetabox/meta-box-facetwp-integrator/readme.md

 ## Description

-**Meta Box - FacetWP Integrator** is a free plugin that integrates [Meta Box](https://metabox.io) and [FacetWP](https://facetwp.com), which makes custom fields of Meta Box searchable and filterable in the frontend.
+**MB FacetWP Integration** is a free plugin that integrates [Meta Box](https://metabox.io) and [FacetWP](https://facetwp.com), which makes custom fields of Meta Box searchable and filterable in the frontend.

 For an e-commerce or a listing website, the product or listing requires custom data such as price, location, color, etc. And users need to search or filter the products / listings in the frontend based on these criteria.